jawadrashid2011/PracticalMLProject/README.md

 PracticalMLProject
 ==================

-Project For Practical Machine Learning Coursera
+Project For Practical Machine Learning

 By Jawad Rashid